Automattic/jetpack/readme.txt

 * WordPress.com REST API: allow Post backup method to be called with a site auth token. #6399
 * WordPress.com REST API: add new action links field to the plugins endpoint. #6267
 * WordPress.com REST API: add new endpoints to edit media via the API. #5281

+**Slightly Less Exciting Enhancements:**
+* Comments: add a filter to allow removing the Comment Form title. #6347
+* Development Mode: update notice to include all possible options to activate Development mode. #6360
+* General: cleanup Jetpack registration function. #6322
+* General: update admin notice displayed to WooCommerce store owners.
+It now detects when WooCommerce Services is installed, but not active. #6382, #6369
+* Holiday Snow: remove settings outside of Holiday Snow period. #6298
+* Infinite Scroll: update wording in settings to avoid any confusion. #6239
+* Infinite Scroll: the classes `infinite-scroll` and `neverending` are now applied using JS instead of PHP. #6346
+* Protect: update the support link appearing when you're locked out of your site. #6468
+* Publicize: add Unit Tests to make sure Publicize doesn't break when making changes to the Publicize process. #6018
+* Synchronization process: add filter to allow customizing sync timeout. #6317
+* Widgets: allow non-square image sizes in the Top Posts Widget. #6403

 **Improved Compatibility**